UmarFBajwa/All-Things-Vim/README.md

 - Add functionality for managing products to the included Rails application skeleton.
 It'll be helpful to have a baseline where the client can enter products into the system, manage the products, and view them.
 - We will not need any authentication mechanism.
 - Please include styles for the website and image placeholders for the products
+- Have RSpec model, controller, and feature tests

 Move through the the items above as quickly as you can, without much attachment.
 These are just a starting point.
 As we gather feedback and learn more about what it takes to develop the app, we want to be able to change these easily.
 'Cause we're doing Agile.